 The thing here is: in bodybuilding, there’s really no one that can tell you the exact set range as an advanced intermediate or advanced bodybuilder; you need to experiment with your set range.

-Strength training vs bodybuilding does have its place in bodybuilding, but primarily you’re not there to swing or heave the weights, but to cause hypertrophy or trauma to muscle fibers for new growth
+Strength training in bodybuilding does have its place, more to the point; you’re not there to swing or heave the weights, instead: it's the extension of hypertrophy or trauma to muscle fiber and connective tissue that excites new growth.

-Also with that in mind a rep range of somewhere in the neighborhood of 8 to 12 reps is a good place to start.
+Also with that in mind, a rep range of 8 to 12 reps is a good place to start.
 Remember, this is about training for hypertrophy (muscle size), nothing more.

 Try not to incorporate a lot of cheating movements with this type of training; If you’re not feeling a pump at this point...

 Try setting the weight down and give a 10 or 15 second count and resume the set.
-Or you can also have a set of dumbbells or barbell next to you 10 or 20 pounds lighter and do a drop-set to further your pump and volume training.
+Or have a set of dumbbells or barbell next to you 10 or 20 pounds lighter performing a drop-set to further your pump .

-In all aspects of weight training including bodybuilding if you wish to progress to a higher level of achievement; you need to learn, to step out of your comfort zone…
+In all aspects of weight training including bodybuilding, from progression to higher achievement levels; you need to learn, to step out of the comfort zone...

-A quote from Dorian Yates five times, Mr. Olympia winner: “the purpose of bodybuilding is not to annihilate but to stimulate”.
+A quote from Lee Haney 8 time Mr. Olympia winner: “the purpose of bodybuilding is not to annihilate but to stimulate”.

 Time Under Tension: